Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Causes

-The causes of hypersensitivity pneumonitis are similar to COPD in humans – poor ventilation and the forced inhalation of allergens that irritate the respiratory tract.
+The causes of hypersensitivity pneumonitis are similar to those of COPD in humans: poor ventilation and the forced inhalation of allergens that irritate the respiratory tract.

-According to the Annals of the American Thoracic Society, the more avian dander is found in your home, the greater risk of breathing difficulties a macaw will face.
+According to the Annals of the American Thoracic Society, the more bird dander in your home, the higher the risk of breathing difficulties a macaw will face.

 Treatment